 - The loss of your loved one's income.

-- The loss of the services your loved one usually performs for the family, including child care or elder care, taking care of the house, making repairs to home and vehicles, or taking care of the cooking.
+- The loss of the services your loved one usually performs for the family, including child care or elder care, taking care of the house, making repairs to the home and vehicles, or taking care of the cooking.

 - Funeral and burial expenses.